Germanunkol/trAInsported/MakingMaps.md

 Called when a player has bought a new train.
 **Passed Arguments:**

 - train: A table representing the train.
 Do not edit this table!
 For speed reasons, the game gives the original train to you - not just a copy.
 This means if you edit this table, you might break the game.
+Also note that here, the train's x and y position on the map are represented in the following way: train.tileX and train.tileY show the tile the train is currently on and train.x and train.y show the position ON that tile.
+This is different from the trains getting passed to the AIs.

 **Example:**